 - 2.10.
 Threshold Size and Graduation Standards.
-The annual sales receipts and the number of employees of the Business Enterprise cannot exceed the size standards set forth below. - 2.10.1.
+The annual sales receipts and the number of employees of the Business Enterprise, combined with all Affiliates, cannot exceed the size standards set forth below. - 2.10.1.
 SBE Size Eligibility.
 No applicant Business Enterprise shall be certified as an SBE, and following Certification of an SBE, no Certification shall be renewed if on the effective date of the application or renewal the applicant Business Enterprise or SBE (combined with all Affiliates) has achieved a size standard that exceeds twenty-five (25%) of the applicable size standards established by the Small Business Administration at 13 CFR § 121.201 et. seq. for the SBEs Primary Business, as amended, or successor regulation or classification system by either: - (a) Annual receipts averaged over the three (3) preceding fiscal years; - (b) Size standard based on number of employees; - (c) Or other criteria, which the Program Manager may establish from time to time. - 2.10.2.
 Certification Based on NAICS Size Standards ("SBA Size Regulations").
 The annual receipts and number of employees of an applicant Business Enterprise shall be determined in accordance with the definitions and methodology established by the Small Business Administration at 13 CFR 121.201 et. seq. as amended, or successor regulation or classification system, all of which are incorporated into this Program by reference. - 2.10.3.
 SBE Graduation from NAICS Size Standard.
 If an SBE, together with its Affiliate(s) has exceeded the graduation criteria in the NAICS major group that matches the SBE's Primary Business, the SBE shall be deemed to be graduated from SBE Certification.
-In such event, the SBE and its Affiliate(s) shall no longer be considered eligible to be or remain certified as SBEs.
-Graduation, or other conditions of ineligibility of an SBE, shall not affect the contribution made by the SBE toward satisfaction of a SBE Utilization Goal if the work was bid or proposed to be performed by the SBE before the date of ineligibility or achievement of the graduation criterion. - 2.10.4.
+In such event, the SBE and its Affiliate(s) shall no longer be considered eligible to remain certified as SBEs.
+Graduation, or other conditions of ineligibility of an SBE, shall not affect the contribution made by the SBE toward satisfaction of a SBE Utilization Goal if the work was bid or proposed to be performed by the SBE before the date of ineligibility or achievement of the graduation criterion, except as provided in Part D. - 2.10.4.
 Graduation Criteria Applies to Affiliates.
-The graduation criteria set forth above shall apply to any SBE Affiliates with the same Primary Business, as well as the SBEs themselves.
-When an SBE graduates from its Primary Business, so do all Affiliates with the same Primary Business.
-When an SBE has become ineligible for Certification in its Primary Business, its Affiliates shall be ineligible for certification in that Primary Business as well.
+The graduation criteria set forth above shall apply to all Affiliates of the graduating SBE as well as the SBE itself.
+When an SBE graduates from Certification, so do all Affiliates of the SBE.
+When an SBE has become ineligible for Certification, its Affiliates shall be ineligible for certification as well.